6

 1. Open a demat/trading/stockbroker account.
 You can open a demat account with smallcase!

-3. Place a ‘Buy’ Order on the PSU stocks of your choosing.
+3. Place a ‘Buy’ Order on the top public sector stocks that align with your investment thesis.

 Risks of Investing in PSU Stocks

-Factors to Consider Before Investing in PSU Stocks
+Factors to Consider While Investing in PSU Stocks

 Can't decide which stocks to pick?